 Freeman’s Endowed Church of England Junior Academy is a two form entry school of some 240 pupils.
 The school has a strong Christian ethos and links with the parish church of St Barnabas.
 Freeman's is part of the Peterborough Diocese Education Trust (PDET) and we have a strong working relationship with the Trust and the schools within it.
 Our Christian values are our guide to working and living together in our learning community.
-They are: Forgiveness, Honesty, Respect, Resilience, Aspirations and Faith.
+They are: Forgiveness, Truthfulness, Love, Kindness, Perseverance and Acceptance.
 All pupils and adults associated with the academy are encouraged to live by these values every day.

 Most of our children come from our nearby feeder school, St Barnabas, from many and varied backgrounds and some children are drawn from elsewhere in the town.

 Pupils enjoy a wide and challenging curriculum with many enrichment opportunities including residential experiences, visits from drama and re-enactment groups, peripatetic music teachers and experts drawn from the wider community.
 The school runs a popular breakfast club and there are many other extra – curricular activities including many sports clubs, creative activities such as drama and street dance and art.

 For more details about the academy please drop in for a copy of our school prospectus .

 Visitors are always welcome.
 If you wish to visit the academy please follow the link to the contact page and contact the academy administrator to make an appointment.
 You will be very welcome!